alexeyfala/DataOrganizer/3_AppStream.md

 > **IMPORTANT:** validate the **generated** file, not the source template.
 The source `app.metainfo.xml` still contains `${...}` macros (validation would fail on them); PupNet expands them only at build time into the package artifact under `Publish/Artifacts.Deb.amd64/`.

+> **Watch the auto-clean:** the Stage 4 build command ends with `&& rm -rf Publish/Artifacts.Deb.amd64`, which deletes the very file you validate here.
+Run the build **without** that cleanup part, validate, then clean up.

 > **Note — `url-not-reachable` warning:** `appstreamcli` does a network check on the homepage URL (`PublisherLinkUrl` in `app.pupnet.conf`).
 If that points to a **private / not-yet-created** GitHub repo, it returns 404 and validation *"fails"* on this single warning.
 This is harmless — the package is fine, and it will pass once the repo is public.
 To validate offline meanwhile, skip the network check:
 >
 > ```bash